SSWConsulting/SSW.TinaCMS.LandingKit/README.md

 #### Props
 - `data`: Object containing the breadcrumb content
   - `finalBreadcrumb`: Text for the current page
+  - `breadcrumbReplacements`: a dictionary containing the title mapping for each url segment
 - `hoverColor`: the color links will glow when hovered by the user
   - **example prop**: `hover:text-<color>`
 - `separatorSize`: the size of the breadcrumb separator